Second-Order Integrator

 Initial condition x —

-initial value of state x
+initial state value x

 Scalar / array of real numbers